 The Members of

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 in the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March312022 its profit including other comprehensive income changes in equity and of cashflows for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone Ind AS financial statements give theinformation required by the Companies Act 2013 as amended ("the Act") inthe manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March312022 its profit including other comprehensive income changes in equity and its cashflows for the year ended on that date.

 Basis of Opinion

 We conducted our audit of the standalone Ind AS financial statements inaccordance with the Standards on Auditing (SAs) specified under section 143(10) of theAct.
 Our responsibilities under those Standards are further described in theAuditor's Responsibilities for the Audit of the Standalone Ind AS FinancialStatements' section of our report.
 We are independent of the Company in accordancewith the Code of Ethics' issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
 We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our audit opinion on thestandalone Ind AS financial statements.